povilaskarvelis/e2p-simulator/paper/paper.md

 3. **Education**: The simulator's interactive design makes it a valuable teaching tool, helping researchers develop a more intuitive understanding of how different abstract statistical metrics relate to one another and to real-world utility.

 This tool has been designed with biomedical and behavioral sciences in mind, particularly areas such as biomarker research, precision medicine, epidemiology, and biostatistics.
-However, it may be just as useful for any area of research that can is focused on predictive modelling and personalization, such as within forensic, education, and sports sciences.
+However, it may be just as useful for any area of research that is focused on predictive modelling and personalization, such as within forensic, education, and sports sciences.

 # Statement of Need